Ministers and laypeople of the Protestant Church of Christ,

 Your group’s ecclesiology and practices are based on patternistic theology (biblical precedents and commands).
 The patterns you select are arbitrary, and you have neither the authority nor charism of infallibility to rightly divide them; admitting to your use of pattern theology is a self-attestation as to how your group is not the nascent Church.
 Has your group ever provided any reason why anyone should believe your patternistic theories and conclusions?
 Why are your group’s patternistic insights correct?
 Who in your midst has the extra-biblical authority to provide such a stamp?
 Why is your model more reliable than the sect next door?
 Moreover, how is it that you have somehow determined the proper pattern from which to imitate and bind your fellow believers?
 You must admit that sincere men and women of opposing Protestant sects have attempted to discern, divide, and decode the Scriptures with vastly different conclusions than yours.
 In other words, as affectionately as I know how to ask, who do you think you are?

-Together, the authority and teachings of that real Church of Christ (Sacred Magisterium, Sacred Tradition), along with her inspired writings that she produced as carried along by the Holy Spirit and the full Old Testament (Sacred Scripture), comprise the double-edged sword of the word of God.
+Together, the authority and teachings of that real Church of Christ (Sacred Magisterium, Sacred Tradition), along with her inspired writings that she produced as carried along by the Holy Spirit, and with the full Old Testament (Sacred Scripture), comprise the double-edged sword of the word of God.
 The Protestant Church of Christ possesses less than half of it (abridged versions of the Bible only), and no reliable means of properly interpreting it—every interpretation you develop is a guess, whether you admit it or not.

 Responses to Anticipated Objections